soumyaranjanachary/soumyaranjanachary/README.md

 <h1 align="center">Hi 👋, I'm Soumya Ranjan Achary</h1>
-<h3 align="center">A highly skilled and motivated Machine Learning Engineer with a solid foundation in software development and a passion for artificial intelligence.
-I specialize in building and deploying machine learning models that solve real-world problems, with expertise in Python, TensorFlow, Keras, and scikit-learn.
-My projects range from sentiment analysis using Transformer-based models to real-time license plate detection with YOLOv8 and OCR.
-With a strong background in data structures, algorithms, and database management, I thrive in applying deep learning, NLP, and computer vision techniques to create scalable, efficient solutions.
-Always eager to collaborate on challenging projects and explore new advancements in AI.</h3>
+<h3 align="center">I am a passionate Machine Learning Engineer with a strong background in artificial intelligence and software development.
+I enjoy working on challenging problems, exploring new technologies, and creating efficient solutions.
+I'm always open to learning and collaborating on exciting projects in AI and machine learning.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">